-Morocco and many African countries has adopted an energetic policy favorable to the development of renewable energies, in order to secure their energy supply in a context of strong growth in energy demand, to control the future costs of energy services and, finally, to preserve the environment by mitigating greenhouse gas emissions.
+Morocco and many African countries have adopted an energetic policy favorable to the development of renewable energies to secure their energy supply in a context of strong growth in energy demand, to control the future costs of energy services, and, finally, preserve the environment by mitigating greenhouse gas emissions.

 3 Types of energy

 The energy obtained from the sun.
-The main technologies here are solar photovoltaic (PV), concentrated solar power CSP (through and Tower) and concentrator photovoltaic (CPV).
+The Key technologies here are solar photovoltaic (PV), concentrated solar power CSP (through and Tower), and concentrator photovoltaic (CPV).

-The energy obtained from the wind power during all day.
+The energy is obtained from the wind power all day.
 Wind turbines convert the kinetic energy into mechanical power.
-A generator convert mechanical power into electricity.
+A generator converts mechanical power into electricity.

-Also called hydroelectric power or hydroelectricity, is a form of energy that harnesses the power of water in motion.
-Such as water flowing over a waterfall or a river.
+Also known as hydroelectric power or hydropower, this is a form of energy that harnesses the power of moving water.
+Like water flowing over a waterfall or down a river.

 - It doesn’t damage the land like fossil-fuel extraction.